Overview of Windows Autopilot

-- Automatically join devices to Azure Active Directory (Azure AD) or Active Directory (via Hybrid Azure AD Join).
-For more information about the differences between these two join options, see Introduction to device management in Azure Active Directory.
+- Automatically join devices to Microsoft Entra ID or Active Directory (via Microsoft Entra hybrid join).
+For more information about the differences between these two join options, see Introduction to device management in Microsoft Entra ID.

-- Auto-enroll devices into MDM services, such as Microsoft Intune (Requires an Azure AD Premium subscription for configuration).
+- Auto-enroll devices into MDM services, such as Microsoft Intune (Requires a Microsoft Entra ID P1 or P2 subscription for configuration).

 - Create and auto-assign devices to configuration groups based on a device's profile.

 - Customize OOBE content specific to the organization.

 Existing device can also be quickly prepared for a new user with Windows Autopilot Reset.
 The Reset capability is also useful in break/fix scenarios to quickly bring a device back to a business-ready state.

 For a tutorial with detailed instructions on configuring Windows Autopilot, see Windows Autopilot scenarios.